Poisson Geometry Related to Atiyah Sequences

 \section{Introduction}

-For many physical systems the configuration space is the total space of a principal bundle $P(M,G)$ over a base manifold $M$ which parametrizes the external degrees of freedom of the system under consideration.
+For many physical systems the conf\/iguration space is the total space of a principal bundle $P(M,G)$ over a base manifold $M$ which parametrizes the external degrees of freedom of the system under consideration.
 That is, there is a symmetry group $G$ which acts freely on $P$ with a quotient manifold $P/G = M$ and the projection $P\to M$ is locally trivial.
-In this situation the action of $G$ lifts to the phase space $T^*P$ with quotient manifold $T^*P/G$.
-The action of $G$ on $T^*P$ is by symplectomorphisms and so the symplectic structure descends to a Poisson structure on $T^*P/G$.
+In this situation the action of~$G$ lifts to the phase space~$T^*P$ with quotient manifold $T^*P/G$.
+The action of $G$ on~$T^*P$ is by symplectomorphisms and so the symplectic structure descends to a Poisson structure on~$T^*P/G$.
 This quotient space and its Poisson structure encode the mechanics and the symmetry of the original system.

-The typical situation is when the Hamiltonian of the system is invariant with respect to the cotangent lift of the action of $G$ on $P$.
+The typical situation is when the Hamiltonian of the system is invariant with respect to the cotangent lift of the action of~$G$ on~$P$.
 Then the quotient manifold $T^*P/G$ becomes the reduced phase space of the system.
-For example the above happens in rigid body mechanics \cite{MW} or when one formulates the equation of motion of a classical particle in a Yang-Mills field: the electromagnetic field is a particular case \cite{Stern, Weinstein:1977}.
+For example the above happens in rigid body mechanics~\cite{MW} or when one formulates the equation of motion of a classical particle in a Yang--Mills f\/ield: the electromagnetic f\/ield is a particular case~\cite{Stern, Weinstein:1977}.

-When the action of $G$ is lifted to $TP$ the quotient manifold $TP/G$ is the Atiyah algebroid of $P(M.G)$, or equivalently the Lie algebroid of the associated gauge groupoid.
-There is a natural structure of vector bundle on $TP/G$ with base $M$, and sections of this correspond to vector fields on $P$ which are invariant under the group action; these are closed under the Lie bracket and define a bracket on the sections of $TP/G\to M$.
+When the action of $G$ is lifted to $TP$ the quotient manifold $TP/G$ is the Atiyah algebroid of~$P(M.G)$, or equivalently the Lie algebroid of the associated gauge groupoid.
+There is a~natural structure of vector bundle on $TP/G$ with base $M$, and sections of this correspond to vector f\/ields on $P$ which are invariant under the group action; these are closed under the Lie bracket and def\/ine a bracket on the sections of $TP/G\to M$.